Hispanolistic / Getty Images

 Here’s what to expect if you plan to fly in the coming weeks.

 Once you are through security (see new rules) and arrive at the gate, don’t expect an empty concourse.
-The number of airline passengers screened by the Transportation Safety Administration (TSA) has ticked up from about 80,000 a day in mid-April to about 596,000 on Aug.
-5, though it’s still down substantially from 2.4 million on that day a year earlier.
-Some airlines are limiting the number of passengers per flight to prevent the crowded conditions that might lead to infection; American Airlines and United Airlines, however, have recently lifted capacity constraints.
+The number of airline passengers screened by the Transportation Safety Administration (TSA) ticked up from about 80,000 a day in mid-April to about 762,000 on Aug.
+10, though it’s still down substantially from about 2.6 million on that day a year ago.
+Some airlines are limiting the number of passengers per flight to prevent the crowded conditions that might lead to infection.
+American Airlines and United Airlines have lifted capacity constraints, though both will allow customers to move to another flight free of charge if their scheduled flight is 70 percent or more full.

-Southwest, American and United announced in July that travelers who refuse to wear masks onboard will not be allowed to fly.
+The major airlines are now serious about enforcing their requirements that passengers (unless they are 2 and under, usually) wear face masks during boarding and on the plane, as well as in areas throughout airports they serve, such as customer service counters and gates.
+The only time masks may be removed is for eating or drinking.
+They’ve announced that travelers who refuse to wear masks onboard will not be allowed to fly.
 “If a customer is unable to wear a face covering or mask for any reason, Southwest regrets that we will be unable to transport the individual,” the company said in a statement.

 American Airlines continues to board passengers by groups — it says the row system works only if everyone is at the gate, which is impossible with the number of connecting flights it operates — though agents space people out during boarding.